How to Hedge Against Inflation

 Commodities

-Naturally, for logistical reasons such as storage, it is impractical for investors to use commodities as an inflation hedge by purchasing the physical assets.
-This is why financial derivative products, such as Contracts For Difference (CFDs) can be a useful tool for investors hoping to hedge against inflation using commodities.
+Naturally, for logistical reasons such as storage, it is impractical for investors to hedge inflation by purchasing physical commodities.
+This is why financial derivative products, such as Contracts For Difference (CFDs), can be a useful tool for investors looking to hedge against inflation with commodities.

 However, investors considering using commodities as an inflation hedge will need to consider the fact that commodity prices can be very volatile.
 Due to the fact that commodities can generally only be produced in certain parts of the world, their prices are very sensitive to factors such as geopolitical events and weather.